Living Tiny Legally

 This series provides an illustrative resource for those seeking to bring tiny housing to their community but don't know where to start.

 Plus, learn about alternative approaches to tiny house parking and planned tiny house communities across the country.
-It includes a look at the legal development of micro shelter and tiny house communities for the unhoused.
+It includes a look at the legal development of micro shelters and tiny house communities for the unhoused.

 In The Press